TransitScreen/CityMotion-Plugin/api-documentation/citymotion-web-api-documentation.md

 # Custom Third Party Integration Guide
 CityMotion Webview (CMW) is intended to work inside your third-party native mobile apps (Customer App).
 We define two levels of integration:

-- Light Integration - Customer loads the CMW URL in their Native Webview
+- Minor Integration - Customer loads the CMW URL in their Native Webview
   - All features work except external links (which are blocked by native webview policy)
   - Limited integration with Coordinates endpoint (Customer must pass in latitude and longitude from outside)